top of page

 Oversees the program and teaches core curriculum, weaving connections between your life experiences and our unique collection of expert knowledge facilitators.

-Reverend Sarah Bowen is an ordained interfaith/interspiritual minister, animal chaplain, and program director of Compassion Consortium's Animal Chaplaincy Training Program.
+Reverend Sarah Bowen is an ordained interfaith/interspiritual minister, animal chaplain, and executive director of Compassion Consortium's Animal Chaplaincy Training Program.

 Especially interested in the intersection of spiritual values with animal welfare, Sarah is a fierce advocate for all creatures, teaching interspecies mindfulness practices, working with humans around the grief and loss of companion animals, loving up animals in shelters, and providing wildlife struck by cars a sacred sendoff.